Support When Family Carers Need a Break

 This is where dementia respite care can make a real difference.

-Instead of moving your loved one into a facility temporarily, respite care at home allows them to remain in familiar surroundings while receiving compassionate support.
+Instead of moving your loved one into a care home temporarily, respite care at home allows them to remain in familiar surroundings while receiving compassionate support.

 What Is Dementia Respite Care?